Recruiter.com Group (RCRT) Set to Announce Quarterly Earnings on Thursday

-Recruiter.com Group (NASDAQ:RCRT – Get Rating) will be announcing its earnings results after the market closes on Thursday, March 31st.
+Recruiter.com Group (NASDAQ:RCRT – Get Rating) is scheduled to announce its earnings results after the market closes on Thursday, March 31st.

 Recruiter.com Group, Inc operates an on-demand recruiting platform in the United States and internationally.
 It combines an online hiring platform with a network of small and independent recruiters.
 It offers consulting and staffing service for the placement of professional recruiters; and consulting and staffing personnel services to employers.